Meet some of our team

 Dr Margaret Jacobsohn

-Dr Margaret Jacobsohn, anthropologist, writer and award winning community conservation pioneer.
+Dr Margaret Jacobsohn, anthropologist, writer, Chair of the GOSCARs Panel of Judges and award winning community conservation pioneer.

 Maggie, Namibian anthropologist and community-conservation pioneer, moved to Namibia in the mid-1980s to do anthropological and archaeological research in the north-west.
 She never left, became a Namibian citizen and founded the NGO, IRDNC with the late Garth Owen-Smith in 1989 just before Namibia’s independence.
 She spent five years living with a number of Himba and Herero lineages in the north-west in the 80s and early 90s and is regarded as family by some of the older people there.
 She obtained her PhD from Cape Town University.
 She is a published author of two books and has written numerous articles and texts on Himba social organization and on community-based natural resource management.

 Kakuu Masuso, Etaambura Camp manager- Himba-born but better travelled than many.